ISI-MIP/isimip-files-api/README.md

     }
 ```

-to your nginx virtual host configuration.
+to your NGINX virtual host configuration.
 The service should then be available at https://yourdomain/api/v1/